-The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power and Population trends.
+The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Population trends and climate change financing.
 For comparison, Argentina, Thailand and Czech Republic (ranked 31st, 32nd and 33rd in Share of global Climate Debt) are included in some diagrams.

 The ‘Per capita Climate Debt‘ accumulated since 2000 of Austria, Indonesia and Venezuela are $3,275, $108 and $870, respectively.
 The second diagram shows the trends between 2010 and 2017, with world average set at 100, for the three countries as well as of Argentina, Thailand and Czech Republic.
 The per capita Climate Debt ranking by October 2017 is shown in brackets.

 The next three diagrams show Fossil CO2 Emissions from fuels and industrial processes¹, in tons per capita in decades, of Austria, Indonesia and Venezuela.
 The green bars show the Free Emission Level² – the exceedance is the basis for calculating the national Climate Debt.
 The grey bars are World emissions average.

 CO2 Emissions data 1990-2016 (EDGAR) has been updated October 2017.

 The three diagrams below show the per capita Fossil CO2 Emissions from fuels and industrial processes¹, annually since 2000, of the three countries.
 The green bars show the Free Emission Level².
 Except for a peek around 2003-2006 the Austrian emissions has been embarrassingly stable for decades.
 The increase-rate of Indonesia is too high (emissions can increase by 53% by 2020, compared to 1990s), while Venezuela’s reductions are non-existing except since 2012 during economic crisis.